 About Roman Pyramid of Vienne

-The Roman Pyramid of Vienne (La Pyramide de Vienne) is a monument which would once have formed the centrepiece of Vienne’s Roman Circus.
+The Roman Pyramid of Vienne (La Pyramide de Vienne) is a monument which would once have formed the centrepiece of the French city of Vienne’s Roman Circus.

-While described as a pyramid, this is infact more of a triumphal monument made up of an arched base topped with a steep-sided square-based pyramid tower.
+While described as a pyramid, this is instead more of a triumphal monument made up of an arched base topped with a square-based pyramid tower.
 Modelled after the one the monuments found at Rome’s Circus Maximus, La Pyramide de Vienne dates back to the 2nd century AD.